re-data/re-data/README.md

 # Integrations

-Here are integrations we support on work on now, let us know if you'd really like to pritize something or your DB is not included on the list.
+Here are integrations we support or work on now.
+Let us know if you'd really like to pritize something or your DB is not included on the list.

 <table>
 	<thead>